 On March 2, 2015, the Supreme Court heard oral argument in Arizona State Legislature v.
 Arizona Independent Redistricting Commission.
 The first question in the case is whether Arizona’s reliance on a commission to draw up congressional districts rather than its state legislature violates the Elections Clause of the United States Constitution as well as Title 2 of the U.S. Code.
 The second question is whether the Arizona Legislature has standing to file suit against the commission.

-To discuss the case, we have Ryan Scott, who is an Associate Professor of Law at the Indiana University Maurer School of Law.
+To discuss the case, we have Derek Muller, who is an Associate Professor of Law at the Pepperdine University School of Law.

 Financial Services & E-Commerce Practice Group Podcast